Last Updated: 18.10.2023

 That being said, you still need to be a little bit savvy if you want to surf your brains out in Costa Rica on the cheap.
 And the smartest thing you can do if you want to save a few shekels is to book an all-inclusive surf holiday with Rapture Surfcamps… in addition to checking out some of the tips in the following guide.

 There’s not much you need to bring when booking a surf camp in Costa Rica.
-A book, some swimmers, a few casual outfits plus the usual coastal accouchements such as sunscreen and sunglasses should do the trick.
+A book, some swimmers, a few casual outfits plus the usual coastal accouchements such as marine-friendly sunscreen and sunglasses should do the trick.
 It’s not like you’re packing for a wide range of climates after all.
 And chances are it’s going to be either hot and wet or hot and dry.
 In short, you can afford to pack light.

 In addition to making the packing process infinitely easier, packing light will also save your bank account and your back.
 There’s no fear of your bag being overweight, and you can cart it around with ease between airports and public transport.
 You don’t need a lot for an epic surf trip in Central America after all.
 As long as you have a board, bathers and some fun little waves, you’re good to go.